LevanKvirkvelia/salute/README.md

 <!-- [![npm version](https://badge.fury.io/js/salutejs.svg)](https://badge.fury.io/js/salutejs)
 ![GitHub license](https://img.shields.io/github/license/LevanKvirkvelia/salute) -->

-> A JavaScript library that would be born if [Microsoft Guidance](https://github.com/microsoft/guidance) and [React](https://react.dev/) had a baby.
-Everything will run on JavaScript at some point, it's now the turn of the AI agents.
+> Salute is a library, inspired by Microsoft Guidance and React, that allows for building powerful AI agents with low overhead and familiar JavaScript syntax.

-### Features
+### Key Features
+- React-like composability and "functional" agents.
 - Minimal overhead, limited number of abstractions, small code base.
+- No hidden prompts, what you see is what you get.
 - Low-level control, matching the way LLM actually processes the text.
-- No hidden prompts, what you see is what you get.
-- React style composability and "functional" agents.
-- JavaScript features that you are already familiar with, providing a faster learning curve.
+- Faster learning curve due to familiar JavaScript features.
-- Type-checking, linting, syntax highlighting, and auto-completion.
+- Supports type-checking, linting, syntax highlighting, and auto-completion.

 <br/>

-TLDR: build powerful agents with good syntax and no overhead.

 ### Installation